charityasmith/MSDS692_BatmanSA/README.md

   - [BatmanDialogue.ipynb](./BatmanDialogue.ipynb)
   - [ScrapingRottenTomatoes.ipynb](./ScrapingRottenTomatoes.ipynb)

 This project showcases the power of NLP and sentiment analysis in uncovering the hidden aspects of movies.
-By comparing different elements of the Batman movies, we gain insights into the themes and character dynamics that contribute to their popularity and impact.
+By comparing different elements of the Batman movies, I gained insights into the themes and character dynamics that contribute to their popularity and impact.